Dossiers

 Do you know the history of Europe's First Queer Film festival ever?

-Interview with Marina Gržinić
+Interview avec Marina Gržinić

 On December 15, Marina Gržinić will introduce her documentary at CINEMATEK via a short pre-recorded video (the artist’s visit to Brussels having been canceled due to COVID).
 Her lecture at ERG on the 16th – co-organized by the Our Story team – has been postponed to 2022.